loki4j/loki-logback-appender/docs/docus/docs/migration.md

 sidebar_label: Migration Guide
 ---

+> This page documents upgrade paths going back to 2020.
+Each one was written, tested, and supported by a single maintainer outside of working hours - and it's the part of the project that saves you the most time while getting the least attention.
+If your company runs Loki4j in production, please [sponsor us](/loki-logback-appender/supportus) to keep this pace sustainable.

+## Upgrading from 2.0.x to 2.1.x

+#### Java 17+ is now required

+Starting from v2.1.0, Loki4j requires Java 17 or higher.
+Make sure to upgrade your Java version before switching to Loki4j v2.1.0.

+#### Logback version upgraded to 1.6.x

+If your project depends on other external Logback appenders, please make sure all of them are compatible with Logback v1.6.x before upgrading.

+#### ApacheHttpSender is deprecated

+The `ApacheHttpSender` is backed by old Apache HttpClient v4.x, that is no longer maintained.
+In v2.1.0, we introduce new `ApacheHttp5Sender` backed by modern Apache HttpClient v5.x.
+Please switch to `ApacheHttp5Sender`, as `ApacheHttpSender` will be removed in future versions.

+#### loki-protobuf version bumped to 1.0.0

+loki-protobuf jar is now compiled with Java 17 instead of Java 8.
+If you use protobuf API for sending logs to Loki, please switch to loki-protobuf v1.0.0.

 ## Upgrading from 1.6.x to 2.0.x

 Version 2.0.0 introduces significant changes to how the appender is configured in `logback.xml`.